 State investigates town clerk's denial of marriage license

 ALBANY, N.Y.
-(AP) — New York Gov. Andrew Cuomo has ordered an investigation into a small-town clerk's denial of a marriage license for a same-sex couple.
+(AP) — An investigation will be conducted into a small-town clerk's denial of a marriage license for a same-sex couple, New York Gov. Andrew Cuomo said.

-The Democrat has directed a state agency to investigate Laurel Eriksen's recent decision not to issue a license to Thomas Hurd and Dylan Toften, who wrote about the rejection on his Facebook page on Monday.
+The Democrat has directed the state Human Rights Division agency to investigate Laurel "Sherrie" Eriksen's recent decision not to issue a license to Thomas Hurd and Dylan Toften, who wrote about the rejection on his Facebook page Monday .

 Gay marriage has been legal in New York since 2011.